 “I’ve been listening to this album a lot, and I love it” – STUART MACONIE (BBC 6MUSIC)

 “Soothing but also unsettling, like sharing a warm bath with a box jellyfish” – SINGLE OF THE WEEK – GUARDIAN GUIDE

-The two tracks on this single bear instant witness to a year-or-so spent stripping his musical methods back and rebuilding, putting a strong focus on the deceptively simple art of classic song-craft.
-With the ultimate vision of creating songs that can truly capture and hold attention, Trikakis developed much of his new material with the help of friend Josh Wood – an in-demand songwriter and arranger with several major (though yet-to-be-announced) collaborations in the works.
-While saying a lot more with a lot less, the vital essence of the Lost Midas sound remains: woozy and ethereal synth sounds are set into sharp relief by the crisp, commanding and inventive beats to be expected of a producer whose discovery of electronic production followed a successful early musical career as a hip hop drummer.
+Lost Midas’ new work attests to a year-or-so spent stripping his musical methods back and rebuilding, putting a strong focus on the deceptively simple art of classic song-craft.
+While saying more with a lot less, the vital essence of his sound remains: ethereal synths are set into sharp relief by the crisp, commanding and inventive beats to be expected of a producer whose discovery of electronic production followed a successful early musical career as a hip hop drummer.

 all rights reserved